AminEfaf/DigOutGame/README.md

 # Dig Out Game

-Welcome to Dig Out, an exhilarating adventure game set in a captivating two-dimensional world!

----

 ## Project Overview

 Dig Out places you in control of a daring character traversing through a dynamic environment filled with various blocks, including soil, rocks, and more.
 Your mission?
 Navigate through the terrain, dig, and unearth hidden treasures along the way!